fhiso/sources-and-citations/rdfa-bindings.md

 *should not* be an application's principal means of serialising a *citation element set*: applications *should* prefer a format that serialises the *citation element set* directly rather than after converting it to a *formatted citation*.

-{.note} RDFa attributes are not the recommended way of serialising *citation element sets* primarily because it requires creating a *formatted citation*.
+{.note ...} RDFa attributes are not the recommended way of serialising *citation element sets* primarily because it requires creating a *formatted citation*.
 Doing this to a reasonable standard is non-trivial, and results in particular language and style being favoured.
 This standard is provided for situations when a *formatted citation* is desired or required anyway.
-For example, an enormous amount of genealogical research has been published online and includes *formatted citations*.
-If they are tagged according to this standard, these *formatted citations* can be copied and pasted into a genealogy application which can convert them back to a *citation element set*.
+For example, much genealogical research has been published online in HTML and includes *formatted citations*.
+If they are tagged according to this standard, these *formatted citations* can be copied into a genealogy application which can convert them back to a *citation element set*.

+The process for generating a *formatted citation*, with or without RDFa attributes, is outside the scope of this standard, and this standard does not require applications to produce *formatted citations*.
+{/}

+### Processing sequence

+Application parsing an HTML or XML file for *citation elements* in accordance with this standard *shall* follow the steps outlined in this section.  *Conformant* applications *may* deviate from this processing sequence only if it has no effect on the observable behaviour of the application.

+{.note} In particular, this processing sequence implies multiple passes over the input document.
+Applications *may* merge the steps in such a way as to reduce the number of passes needed providing the behaviour is the same as specified here.

+The application *shall* first parse the *host language* according to the applicable standards for the *host language*.
+The application *may* carry out any for of validation that is defined for the *host language* and reject input that fails.
+The application *may* also accept input that is not well-formed according to the rules of the *host language*, and parse it in some implementation-defined manner.
+It is *recommended* that XML that is not well-formed be rejected.

+{.note} Much HTML found on the Internet does not strictly conform to the applicable HTML standards.
+Applications *may* parse invalid HTML for *citation elements*, but are not *required* to, and may deviate from the parsing procedure set out in the HTML standards in doing so: this is permitted provided the application correctly parses valid HTML.
+The purpose of this relaxation is to allow applications to use commodity HTML parsers that deliberately do not precisely follow HTML standard in the interest of being more tolerant of malformed HTML.

+If the application is following the procedure described in this standard rather than using a full RDFa parser, the application *shall* process the document as follows:

+*  Any shorthand IRIs in `datatype`, `property`, `rel`, `rev` and `typeof` attributes *shall* be expanded according to the rules in §2.
+*  Those `property` attributes that identify *citation elements* *shall* be located according to the process defined in §3, and the value of the `property` attribute becomes the *citation element name*.
+*  The *citation element value* *shall* be a *localisation set* constructed according to §4.

+Alternatively, if a full RDFa parser is being used, the application *shall* process the document as follows:

+*  The document *shall* be processed according to [RDFa Core] which results in a sequence of RDF triples, from which *citation element triples* *shall* be identified per §3.2 of this standard.
+*  Each RDF triple *shall* be converted into a *citation element* using the process given in §4.5.

 ## Shorthand IRIs